CHRISCARLON/Open-Street-Works-Data-Pipeline/README.md

 ### 4. Set Up AWS Secrets Manager
 Create an [AWS account](https://aws.amazon.com) if you don't have one already.

-If you're not comfortable using the AWS CLI the navigate to the AWS Secrets Manager console in your browser and create a new secret to store your environment variables.
+If you're not comfortable using the AWS CLI then navigate to the AWS Secrets Manager console in your browser and create a new secret to store your environment variables.

 At runtime, call the below function in the code to retrieve your secrets using the AWS SDK (boto3).